openhwgroup/cvw/README.md

 # file hiearchy

+The RTL files for the divider can be found under cvw/src/fpu

+The majority of divider modules are found in cvw/src/fpu/divremsqrt, which also borrows some modules from cvw/src/fpu/fdivsqrt

+divremsqrt/drsu desribes the top-level unit for the divider, taking in unpacked floating point signals, including Xs, Xm Xe, Ys, Ym, Ye.

+drsu first feeds signals to divremsqrt/divremsqrt, which contains the preprocessor, iteration units, fsm, and postprocessing logic.
+The postprocessor in divremsqrt/divremsqrt also contains all integer postprocessing logic.
+Outputs from divremsqrt/divremsqrt are then sent to divremsqrt/divremsqrtpostprocess, which handles rounding and flags.

 # verification flow

+drsu is verified with the risc-v arch test Berkeley SoftFloat floating point suite of test vectors for floating point square-root and division.
+In order to run the top-level regression script, run `./cvw/sim/regression -intdiv`

+The top-level regression python script is found accordingly in cvw/sim/regression-wally.
+The testbench is found in cvw/testbench/testbench-fp, which runs drsu against testvectors.
+Batches of testvectors are stored within cvw/testbench/tests-fp.vh, and the raw binary test vectors are read from tests/fp/vectors

 # synthesis flow

+# start-up steps

 Wally is a 5-stage pipelined processor configurable to support all the standard RISC-V options, incluidng RV32/64, A, C, F, D, Q, M, and Zb* extensions, virtual memory, PMP, and the various privileged modes and CSRs.
 It provides optional caches, branch prediction, and standard RISC-V peripherals (CLINT, PLIC, UART, GPIO).
 Wally is written in SystemVerilog.
 It passes the RISC-V Arch Tests and boots Linux on an FPGA.
 Configurations range from a minimal RV32E core to a fully featured RV64GC application processor.